IHEC/ihec-assay-standards/bs_call/README.md

 Once GSL is already available on your system then you can compile and install bscall.

 1) Change GSL library paths.
 In order to compile bscall you must specify the GSL headers and library directories.
-To do that edit Gsl.mk file with the proper paths.
+   To do that, edit Gsl.mk file with the proper paths.
 Just modify two lines starting with GSL_LIB and GSL_INC.

 Gsl.mk: